mattweidman/covid-mapper/README.md

 To see the number of new cases in the past week, enter *cases(day) - cases(day - 7)*.
 The expression *cases(day - 7)* means, "find the number of confirmed cases 7 days before the day indicated by the slider."

-If you would like to see the number of deaths instead of the number of confirmed cases, use the dataset *deaths*.
+The following datasets can be accessed:
+* *cases*: The total number of confirmed cases up to the given day.
+* *deaths*: The total number of deaths up to the given day.
+* *newcases*: The number of new confirmed cases on the given day.
+* *newdeaths*: The number of new deaths on the given day.

 The following arithmetic operators are allowed:
 * Addition: +